seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ### so how does this work?

 This example can be broken down into three steps:
-1. create an initial array with values 0-N at each index
+1. create an initial array with values ranging from 0-N
-2. map over the array and return values into a new array are either either 1) changed to the correct string or 2) return a normal number value
+2. map over the array and return values into a new array that are either 1) changed to the correct string or 2) the current number in sequence.
-3. print out the new array to the console
+3. print out the new array to the console.

 ___

 ### Step 1: Create an array with values 0-N

-first things first we declare our function using an arrow function, cause lets be honest !!!`arrow function`!!! sounds and looks `()=>{}` a lot cooler than a standard `function(){}` declaration *...boring*
+first things first we declare our function using an arrow function, cause lets be honest `arrow function` sounds and looks `()=>{}` a lot cooler than a standard `function(){}` declaration *...boring*

 ```javascript
   const fizzBuzz = (n) =>
 ```

-notice the use of `const` cause we're out to impress, no `let` and definately no `var` (*agressively vomits*) ! we also dont use braces `{}` because were doing this on one line, and without braces we implictly return values so we dont even need to use the `return` key word! super impressive 10/10!
+notice the use of `const` cause we're out to impress, no `let` and definately no `var` (*agressively vomits*) ! we also dont use braces `{}` because were doing this on one line, and without braces we implictly return values so we dont even need to use the `return` key word!
+WOW super impressive 10/10!

-ok first part, let make that array.
+ok first part, lets make that array...

 ```javascript